 The hens for production spend their entire life in small cages then are slaughtered between 18 months and 2 years, they are deemed unproductive at that point.
 It has become common knowledge that after the age of 2 hens no longer lay eggs and are worthless.
 I am here to challenge this presumption.

 In this post, I intend to prove that hens are worth much even beyond their laying years.
-A hen does not loose her wroth just because she no longer lays eggs.
+A hen does not lose her wroth just because she no longer lays eggs.

 It is of popular opinion that hens will only lay for 2 years.
 After this point they no longer lay and are nothing more than chicken stock in terms of value.
 This is not true.
 The truth is that once a hen starts to lay eggs, she will lay dependably for the first two years.
 After that point, she still lay, but not to the tune of one egg a day as she did in her earlier years.
 A hen will lay eggs for as long as she lives.